Nucleos Awarded Competitive Phase 1 SBIR

 Nucleos Awarded Competitive Phase I SBIR Grant from the National Science Foundation

-NUCLEOS USES NATIONAL SCIENCE FOUNDATION GRANT TO DEVELOP TECHNOLOGY TO DELIVER EDUCATION OPPORTUNITIES FOR INMATES
+NUCLEOS USES NATIONAL SCIENCE FOUNDATION GRANT TO DEVELOP TECHNOLOGY TO DELIVER EDUCATION OPPORTUNITIES FOR INCARCERATED PEOPLE

 Nucleos was founded in 2017, to address the inequities around access to educational opportunities around the world.
 It transforms delivery of digital resources to enable students anywhere to realize the full potential of digital learning, regardless of their location.
 Nucleos also works in Zimbabwe and India, helping rural schools gain affordable access to digital resources.